MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/create-azure-service-principal-azureps.md

 $UnsecureSecret = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($BSTR)
 ```

 For user-supplied passwords, the `-PasswordCredential` argument takes `Microsoft.Azure.Commands.ActiveDirectory.PSADPasswordCredential` objects.
 These objects must have a valid `StartDate` and `EndDate`, and take a plaintext `Password`.
-When creating a password, make sure you follow the [Azure Active Directory password rules and restrictions](/azure/active-directory/active-directory-passwords-policy).
+When creating a password, make sure you follow the [Microsoft Entra password rules and restrictions](/azure/active-directory/active-directory-passwords-policy).
 Don't use a weak password or reuse a password.

 ```azurepowershell-interactive
 Import-Module Az.Resources # Imports the PSADPasswordCredential object